Time of use charging regulations – consultation

 What are we proposing?

-The Government is consulting on two key areas for regulation:
+The Government consulted on two key areas for regulation:

 (1) Differentiating charges by vehicle type